ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 DMARC permits a Domain Owner or PSO to enable verification of a domain's use in an email message, to indicate the Domain Owner's or PSO's message handling preference regarding failed verification, and to request reports about use of the domain name.
-All information about a Domain Owner's or PSO's DMARC policy is published and retrieved via the DNS.
+A domain's DMARC policy record is published in DNS as a TXT record at the name created by prepending the label "\_dmarc" to the domain name and is retrieved through normal DNS queries.

 DMARC's verification function is based on whether the RFC5322.From domain is aligned with a domain name used in a supported authentication